-Archbishop Marsh established the Library in 1701, furnishing it with his own collection of books and by the purchase of the collection of Edward Stillingfleet.
+Archbishop Marsh established the Library by Act of Parliament in 1707, furnishing it with his own collection of books and by the purchase of the collection of Edward Stillingfleet.
 The collection of Elie Bouhéreau, the first librarian of Marsh’s Library, was also added during this time.

 Narcissus Marsh was born in Wiltshire, England in 1638.
 His father’s name was William Marsh and his mother was Grace Colburn.
 Narcissus was the youngest in the family of five: three brothers and two sisters.
 The name Narcissus is certainly uncommon, but his brothers were given the names Epaphroditus and Onesiphorus.